Jul 5, 2005 07:40

 Yeah, I just added that for some insight into how the idiom came about.
 Thanks!

-Sonia Soros
+agree Sonia Soros

 24 mins